Conservationist Spring 2022

 Floods Wash Out Bridge at Waterfall Glen

 On Feb.
-17 at Waterfall Glen, flood waters washed out the pedestrian bridge over Sawmill Creek on the main loop trail between mile markers 5.5 and 6.
+17 at Waterfall Glen flood waters washed out the pedestrian bridge over Sawmill Creek on the main loop trail between mile markers 5.5 and 6.
 While the Forest Preserve District works on plans to construct a new bridge, preserve visitors should avoid that stretch of the trail.
 For updates, visit dupageforest.org and click on “News” and “Upcoming Projects.”

-New Accessible Kayak Launch at Blackwell
+New Accessibile Kayak Launch at Blackwell

-In winter 2021, the Forest Preserve District installed an ADA-accessible launch for kayaks and canoes at Silver Lake at Blackwell.
+In winter 2021 the Forest Preserve District installed an ADA-accessible launch for kayaks and canoes at Silver Lake at Blackwell.
 The launch features a boat slip and a transfer platform with handrails, which will allow individuals of all abilities to load and launch independently.
 An accessible path from the parking lot and a concrete sidewalk ramp to the launch area are also new additions to the site.

 The launch, the first of its kind at a DuPage forest preserve, is also available to visitors who wish to rent kayaks on Silver Lake.